Tetsuya Yamagami: Career after the navy

 After the JMSDF, Yamagami worked for at least 10 different companies for 17 years until the assassination.
 In December 2006, he worked in a surveying company as a part-timer, and quit in June 2007.
 He remained unemployed for 2 years and, during that period, he obtained the licences of assistant surveyor and real estate notary.
 Since then he mostly took short-term part-time jobs or dispatched labour and quit swiftly for personal reasons, usually after about half a year of employment.
 The longest job he remained at lasted about one and a half years.
 In October 2020, Yamagami started working as a forklift operator in Kyoto Prefecture for a manufacturer that operated in the Kansai region.
 There, he was described as quiet.
 He quit in May 2022 after claiming that he was "feeling unwell".
 After that, Yamagami briefly worked under another temporary staffing firm in Osaka Prefecture until he resigned in early June 2022.

 Assassination of Shinzo Abe

-On 8 July 2022, Tetsuya Yamagami appeared at the northern exit of Yamato-Saidaiji Station, Nara at 11:30 am, where Shinzo Abe was delivering a campaign speech for Kei Satō, a Liberal Democratic Party candidate in the upcoming Upper House election.
+On 8 July 2022, Yamagami appeared at the northern exit of Yamato-Saidaiji Station, Nara at 11:30 am, where Shinzo Abe was delivering a campaign speech for Kei Satō, a Liberal Democratic Party candidate in the upcoming Upper House election.
 Abe was positioned inside a traffic island of the crossroad, facing away from the train station.
 Yamagami was behind Abe with a street separating them.
 Yamagami slowly approached Abe, unnoticed by Abe's bodyguards.
 Yamagami then discharged a homemade shotgun, seemingly not hitting anyone.
 Upon hearing the noise, Abe turned his head to look behind him.
 Yamagami took a few steps forward and fired a second round.
 Abe immediately displayed signs of severe pain and collapsed to the ground.
 Abe's bodyguards rushed towards Yamagami and restrained him on the ground.